Hero Image

 • Announcements that are not event-related (e.g. Intramural sign up; add or drop deadlines; tuition freedom day; academic programs; student orientations; fund drives; etc.).
 During seasonal or holiday periods when event content availability may be low, an exception may be made for promoting ongoing campus areas that are open to the public (such as the archaeology museum, origins exhibit, campus trails, wellness center, or library).

-• Photos, illustrations, cartoons, and movies unless they are very simple, clean, high quality, and are determined by Marketing and University Relations to not interfere with the readability of any messages.
+• Photos, illustrations, cartoons, and movies are prohibited unless they are very simple, clean, high quality, and are determined by Marketing and University Relations to not interfere with the readability of any messages.